Skip to main content

 Latest position:

-• the laws regarding contracts in the three jurisdictions (Australia, New Zealand and the UK) to which the LRC had made reference when formulating the recommendations in 2002 have evolved since then.
+In the course of considering the LRC’s recommendations, the Bureau notes that: “The laws regarding contracts in the three jurisdictions (Australia, New Zealand and the UK) to which the LRC had made reference when formulating its recommendations have evolved over the past two decades with some having undergone substantial changes.

-49 Privacy - Part 4: Privacy and media intrusion (December 2004) Constitutional and Mainland Affairs Bureau Government response
+50 Privacy - Part 4: Privacy and media intrusion (December 2004) Constitutional and Mainland Affairs Bureau

 (April 2009)